bisratberhanu/Proportional_Derivative_Controller/Documentation/Docmentation.md

 # Given Problem
 The forward-path transfer function of a system is G(s)H(s) = 1 / (2s + 1) (s + 1) (0.5s + 1)

-(a) Design a P D controller such that the KP = 9, and the phase margin is greater than 25◦.
+(a) Design a PD controller such that the KP = 9, and the phase margin is greater than 25◦.

  (b) Determine the static error constants and the corresponding steady state errors of the compensated system.